mendersoftware/mender-docs/03.Devices/06.Preauthorizing-devices/docs.md

 If your device does not show as pending authorization in the Mender server once it is booted with the disk image, you need to diagnose this issue before continuing.
 See [Deploy to physical devices](../../getting-started/deploy-to-physical-devices) for a tutorial on connecting your device.

-### No record of your device in the Mender server

-If you have previously connected the device you want to preauthorize (e.g. to test connectivity), it is important that you *decommission it from the server* or simply provision a new server.
-Stale device identity, key and authentication sets in the Mender server for your device may prevent you from successfully preauthorizing your device.

-Also make sure to power off your device before continuing, so it does not appear as pending in your server again.

 ## Generate a client keypair

 Before we preauthorize the device, we need its 1) identity and 2) public key.
-You should already know the identity of your device from the [prerequsite above](#the-identity-of-your-device).
+You should already know the identity of your device from the [prerequisite above](#the-identity-of-your-device).

-When preauthorizing a device, device keys will be generated on a separate system and provisioned into the device storage.
+When preauthorizing a device, device keys will be generated on separate system (not on the device), and then provisioned into the device storage.
 This way we can keep records of the public key of the device and ensure sufficient entropy during key generation, so the resulting keys are secure random.

+!!!
+Make sure the system you generate keys on is adequately secured, as it will also generate the device private keys.
+You should consider securely deleting (e.g. `shred`) the *private* keys after provisioning the device if you do not truly need a record of them (you can keep the public keys, of course).

 We will use a script to generate a keypair the Mender client understands; it uses the `openssl` command to generate the keys.
 Download the [keygen-client](https://github.com/mendersoftware/mender/blob/master/support/keygen-client?target=_blank) script into a directory and ensure it is executable.
 Run it without parameters: